mkrause-nps/artificial-muscle/README.md

 | 5        | err           | float    | The error (e.g., standard error of the mean) for each Y-value |
 | 6        | n             | integer  | The number of samples of Y for a given X                      |

 Meta data for a given spreadsheet are specified in `config.py`.
-Change it accordingly.
+Change it according to your needs.

 The output is a semi-logarithmic plot of conductivity values, which is saved in PNG format to the same directory the spreadsheet was loaded from.

 ## Channel Width Study
 The channel width study compares how different orientations of printing the channels affects channel widths.
 Specifically,